How to Switch Car Insurance Companies: Step-by-Step Guide

 Can I switch car insurance at any time, or only at renewal?

 You can switch car insurance at any time — mid-policy switches are perfectly legal.
-However, switching at renewal is generally the cleanest option because it avoids potential short-rate cancellation fees and makes it easier to align the start and end dates of your policies.
-If your rates have jumped significantly mid-term or you've had a poor service experience, switching early may still be worth it even with a small fee.
+However, switching at renewal is generally the cleanest option because it avoids potential short-rate cancellation fees (typically 10–20% of your unearned premium or a flat $20–$100 charge) and makes it easier to align start and end dates.
+If your rates have jumped significantly mid-term or you've had a poor service experience, switching early may still be worth it.
+Check our switching timing guide to run the numbers.

 How long does it take to switch car insurance companies?